xZecora/cs462-project2/README.md

-# cs462-project2
-# CS462 - Project 2: Invoice Scripts
+# CS462 - Project 3: Modifying and Printing an Invoice

 Authors: Brayan Mauricio-Gonzalez & Bryant Collins

 ## Date of Submission

-10/28/2022
+11/16/2022

 ## Description

-This project is meant to create and validate files that contain header information about an invoice.
+This project is meant to insert lines into an invoice as well as print out an invoice into a nicely formatted table.

-## Error Code Key for Create
+## Error Code Key for Insert

 1 : usage error

-2 : missing flag argument
+2 : invalid invoice file given

-3 : missing filename argument
+3 : invoice file is missing write permissions

-4 : invalid flag provided
+4 : invalid category name given

-5 : intended output file already exists
+5 : invalid number entered

+## Error Code Key for Print

+1 : usage error

-6 : incorrect state length given
+2 : invalid invoice file given

-7 : user entered an invalid number for items

-8 : output file was invalid
+3 : invalid flag argument

 ## Error Code Key for Valid